How Long Does Alimony Last?

 • Marriages of 30 years or more: Up to 10 years of maintenance reflects the recognition of a profound, decades-long partnership and the corresponding financial interdependence.

-Alimony Limits in Texas
+Statutory Guidelines of Alimony in Texas

 Gross income in Texas encompasses various types of earnings, which can include, but are not limited to: